|Whiling away the hours...|

 Second surprise, the shop is located in another building...across the parking lot from the main offices...and we work there unsupervised.
 OK.

 The shop itself was the third surprise.
 It was an old grand house with stairs everywhere, turned into a shop on the ground floor and flats on the other levels.
 Though it was clean, the whole place looked kind of decrepit...and not suited to be a shop.
-To get to the storage room you had to go down 2 stairs and then up 2 stairs...so practical when you're carrying boxes...and to get the stuff in that room to start with...well, muscles required as there was no way a truck, nor a car, not even a cart could come near the building.
+To get to the storage room you had to go down 2 high steps and then up 2 higher still steps...so practical when you're carrying boxes...and to get the stuff in that room to start with...well, muscles required as there was no way a truck, nor a car, not even a cart could come near the building.

 The main shopping space had super high ceiling, was lit by ancient neon tubes...and had a large fridge dating back to the disco era...and it was barely...staying alive...staying alive.
 When it turned on, the noise would make everything vibrate and the electric tension would drop in the whole building.
 New tennants above the shop always came to check what was making that horrendous noise.

 Shop was only opened in the morning and the afternoons were for re-stocking and cleaning.

 The morning went by very slowly...the afternoon was even worse as there was nothing left in the storage room and cleaning was not really necessary after our 5 clients.